LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * Publications_Authors: Each publication can have multiple authors.
     * Type: One-to-Many (One publication to many publication-author relationships)
     * Cardinality: One Publication can have many Publication-Author Relationships (1 PublicationID in Publications table referenced by multiple PublicationID in Publications_Authors table).

-Table PublicationDetails
+* Table PublicationDetails:
   * Publications: Each publication detail is for one publication.
     * Type: Many-to-One (Many publication details to one publication)
     * Cardinality: Many Publication Details can belong to one Publication (1 PublicationID in PublicationDetails table referencing 1 PublicationID in Publications table).

-Table Authors
+* Table Authors:
   * Publications_Authors: Each author can be associated with multiple publications.
     * Type: One-to-Many (One author to many publication-author relationships)
     * Cardinality: One Author can be associated with many Publication-Author Relationships (1 AuthorID in Authors table referenced by multiple AuthorID in Publications_Authors table).

-Table Publications_Authors
+* Table Publications_Authors:
   * Publications: Each publication-author relationship is associated with one publication.
     * Type: Many-to-One (Many publication-author relationships to one publication)
     * Cardinality: Many Publication-Author Relationships can belong to one Publication (1 PublicationID in Publications_Authors table referencing 1 PublicationID in Publications table).
   * Authors: Each publication-author relationship is associated with one author.
     * Type: Many-to-One (Many publication-author relationships to one author)
     * Cardinality: Many Publication-Author Relationships can belong to one Author (1 AuthorID in Publications_Authors table referencing 1 AuthorID in Authors table).

-Table SupportServices
+* Table SupportServices:
   * StudentResourceInteractions: Each support service can have multiple student resource interactions.
     * Type: One-to-Many (One support service to many student resource interactions)
     * Cardinality: One Support Service can have many Student Resource Interactions (1 SupportServiceID in SupportServices table referenced by multiple SupportServiceID in StudentResourceInteractions table).